voydz/xamarin-react-native/README.md

 (you can and should use the `ReactNative.iOS.Debug` package in exchange for `ReactNative.iOS` for debugging purposes)

+## A word about linking react-native compoents
+There are a lot of react-native components which need [native linking](https://facebook.github.io/react-native/docs/linking-libraries-ios.html).
+This binding already contains a precompiled and linked version of react-native.
+In theroy every component which need native linking should work if bound to C# seperatly.
+Make sure it is referencing this base react-native binding.

 ## Build the samples and sources
 ### iOS
 #### 1. Getting your hands dirty
 To build the application you will first need to download React Native & build the static library for Xamarin to use.

 It is crucial to understand, that since the library is compiled and linked statically you have to ship seperate `*.dlls` for release and debug.
-For example a release build of `libReactNative.a` won't contain the DevSupport tools.
+For example a release build of `libReactNative.a` won't contain the [DevSupport](https://facebook.github.io/react-native/docs/debugging.html) tools.
 See the commands below on how you can change the build configuration.

 After checking out the project run the following commands: